Dassault Mirage 2000: Mirage 2000-5F

+Mirage 2000-9 (Mirage 2000-5Mk2)

+The Mirage 2000-9 is the export variant of Mirage 2000-5Mk2 (as it is known in Greek service).
+The UAE was the launch customer, ordering 32 newly-built aircraft: 20 Mirage 2000-9 single-seaters and 12 Mirage 2000-9D two-seaters.
+A further 30 of Abu Dhabi's older Mirage 2000s will also be upgraded to Mirage 2000-9 standard.

-The improved "Mk 2" variant of the Mirage 2000-5 features the more advanced RDY-2 Radar (replacing the RDM Radar), the new multi-data processing unit (MDPU) replacing the old MC1 & MC2 Main-Computers and a new TOTEM 3000 INS using lasers (instead of the mechanical ULISS 52 INS).
-The mainly analogue Cockpits were replaced by more modern "glass Cockpits".
-Another Upgrade (at least the Hellenic Air Force's) M2000-5 Mk2 received is a new ICMS "advanced type MK3" System.
+This improved variant of the Mirage 2000-5 features the more advanced RDY-2 Radar (upgrading over the existing RDY Radar, adding synthetic aperture and beam-sharpening modes), the new multi-data processing unit (MDPU) replacing the old MC1 & MC2 Main-Computers and a new TOTEM 3000 INS using lasers (instead of the mechanical ULISS 52).
+Another upgrade (at least the Hellenic Air Force) M2000-5 Mk2 received is the new ICMS Mk3 Electronic Countermeasures system.
+LCD colour displays have been upgraded, plus provision for the integration of the Damocles laser-designation pod have been made.

+The Hellenic Air Force did not acquire the Mirage 2000-5F variant.
+Instead, it opted for the -9 version (re-designated as the 2000-5 Mk2), transitioning directly from the older Mirage 2000EG equipped with the RDM radar, to the more advanced RDY-2 system.

 Mirage 2000E

 "Mirage 2000E" was a blanket designation for a series of export variants of the Mirage 2000.
 These aircraft were fitted with the M53-P2 engine and an enhanced "RDM+" radar, and all can carry the day-only ATLIS II laser targeting pod.